 Reagent kits, fentanyl checking strips, and other drug checking equipment and supplies are arguably defined as drug paraphernalia and state legislatures and regulatory agencies should provide legal exemptions to ensure wide scale access to this life-saving intervention as well as dedicated funding.

-The Drug Policy Alliance (DPA) is working to create access to drug checking equipment and was instrumental in recently amending DC and Maryland law to exempt drug checking supplies from the state paraphernalia code and in California to expand the definition of exempted harm reduction materials.
+The Drug Policy Alliance (DPA) is working to create access to drug checking equipment and was instrumental in amending DC and Maryland law to exempt drug checking supplies from the state paraphernalia code and in California to expand the definition of exempted harm reduction materials.

 DPA’s #SaferPartying campaign explains various forms of drug checking to partygoers, connects them to sources to acquire reagent kits and testing strips, and advocates for festival producers to adopt drug checking into their events as part of a comprehensive harm reduction strategy.